 - Many of my friends enrolled for both groups and later just gave one group however my intention was clear right from the beginning to focus only on Group 1.
 So be sure of what you want to do right from the beginning.

 After clearing IPCC the next step was to start my CA articles.
-When it was time to start my articleship, everyone kept telling me to try getting into ‘big accounting firms‘.
+When it was time to start my articles, everyone kept telling me to try getting into ‘big accounting firms‘.

-One day I decided to apply to all the Big 10 Accounting firms and see what happens.
-I applied to all these big firms and luckily I even got interview calls.
+One day I randomly decided to apply to all the Big 10 Accounting firms and see what happens.
+I not only applied but luckily even got interview calls.
 I attended interviews at EY, PWC, KPMG, Lodha & Co, etc till the Partner round however, after that, no one from the firm contacted me.
-No reply means rejection.
+No reply means rejection!